-With the help of its up-to-the-mark standards, automation testing is bringing innovation to the software testing field.
-This is the reason for its widely growing popularity among testers throughout the world.
+With the help of its up-to-the-mark standards, QA automation is bringing innovation to the software testing field.
+This is the reason for its widely growing popularity among automation testers throughout the world.

-Let’s move forward towards more information regarding automation testing.
+Let’s move forward with more information regarding QA automation testing.

-Can Test Automation Turn To A Failure?
+Can QA Automation Turn To A Failure?
 How?

-In order to overcome such problematic situations, project managers need to put effort into and define a sound procedure that will utter the maximum required outcome from automation testing.
+In order to overcome such problematic situations, project managers need to put effort into and define a sound procedure that will utter the maximum required outcome from QA automation.

-In the subsequent parts of this article, we will discuss how to make automation testing a success story for you.
+In the subsequent parts of this article, we will discuss how to make QA automation a success story for you.

 1- Sound Test Automation Strategy

 In order to avoid problematic situations, project managers need to give more time to define proper strategies.
-They must bring development and testing teams together to achieve maximum benefits from the automation testing.
+They must bring development and automated software testers together to achieve maximum benefits from automation testing.